sofiapapad90/VarCoPP/README.md

 ## 6. Flexibility and Hydrophobicity annotation with calc_aa_diff.py

 We also provide the in-house developed script calc_aa_diff.py to annotate variants with flexibility and hydrophobicity differences.
+This is not needed for the previous scripts, as they only use pre-annotated data.
+We provide this code for fairness purposes.

 Make sure that you provide the complete path of the input files for this script (see below at the usage examples).